ajwills72/rmip/docs/analyze_prep.md

 question, (C) Metholodgy, (D) Results, (E) Interpretation, (F) problems and next steps, (G) writing an abstract.
 Agree an allocation of time and number of slides each.

+Note 2:

+Students should be expected to produce graphs that have proper labels that are of a readable size.
+Some of the things they need to know about this are covered in the Absolute Beginners' Guide, but the best source is the [Better Graphs](https://ajwills72.github.io/bettergraphs.html) page.

 ### Low-intensity session, and homework